 |Custom||By default, this is the same as the standard RAG but you can customize it to meet the needs of your enterprise (for example, you can raise an amber status to red or lower it to green).
 Like the standard RAG, the custom RAG icon can also be modified by external data and journal entries as explained above.|

 |After action||Shows the expected status after the remediation actions have been implemented.
 For example, if the standard RAG is amber but remediation options are available, the after action RAG is typically green.
 However, if the standard RAG is red and the only remediation option is to redevelop the application, the after action RAG is also red to indicate that complex development and/or replacement is required.|

 Some of the application report views also show the application's complexity "RAG".
 This provides an indication of the complexity of the application.
 The complexity is based on the number of files and registry entries the application has.
 You can set thresholds for the three complexity levels in Reporting settings.

 A complex application.

 When you move your mouse over a RAG icon in the Application Issues and Application Actions report views, a ToolTip provides a text version of the RAG icon.
 The same texts are used to represent the RAG icons in some of the report exports.
-When a RAG icon has been modified by a low or medium trust external data entry, the status from the external data is shown in brackets along with the trust level, like this:
+When a RAG icon has been modified by an external data entry, the status from the external data is shown in brackets, like this:

-When a manual journal entry or a high-trust external data entry applies, it is shown at the beginning of the text (because it overwrites the AppDNA RAG).
+When a manual journal entry or an external data entry applies, it is shown at the beginning of the text (because it overwrites the AppDNA RAG).
 The RAG provided by AppDNA follows in brackets.
 For example:

-Green journal (Amber RAG) Green external: high trust (Amber RAG)
+Green journal (Amber RAG) Green external (Amber RAG)